Passion Project Ideas to Strengthen Your College Applications

 3. Do Passion Projects Help With College Applications?

 Yes, having a passion project helps you stand out from other applicants.
-Additionally, they demonstrate that you have the capacity to add to their college community as you will be showing a lot of your skills in a new and interesting way.
+Additionally, they demonstrate that you can add to their college community as you will be showing a lot of your skills in a new and interesting way.

 Final Thoughts

-Passion projects for high school students can be very helpful when applying to college.
-Not only can they help with your application–you might also learn a little bit more about yourself and what you want to do.
-At the end of the day, a passion project is a great way to spend your time while boosting your college application!
+Ideas for passion projects motivate students to get involved with their community.
+Not only can they help with college applications but you might also learn a little bit more about yourself and your career.
+A passion project is a great way to spend your time while boosting your college application!

 Subscribe to Our Newsletter